MBK8/Netflix-landing-page/README.md

-# Netflix-landing-page
+## Netflix landing page
-Redesign for the landing page of Netflix
+Redesign for the landing page of Netflix.